Lakota East Band Directors & Staff

 Robert Tanis holds a bachelor’s degree in trumpet performance and music education from the Eastman School of Music and a master’s degree from the Schwob School of Music in conducting and music education, where he studied with Dr. Robert Rumbelow.
 Mr. Tanis is in his 19th year of teaching and was the associate director of bands at Lakota East High School from 1997-2011.
 Before coming to Lakota, he was the director of bands for two years at a high school in Brownsville, TX.
 Mr. Tanis’s current teaching responsibilities include directing the three Main Campus bands; Concert Band, Symphonic Band and Symphonic Winds.
-Mr. Tanis also assists with the two East Freshman concert bands and is the band director of Lakota East High School and the Marching Thunderhawks.
+Mr. Tanis also assists with the two East Freshman concert bands and is the director of the Marching Thunderhawks.
 He directs all brass ensembles, conducts the pit orchestra and oversees the Pep Band.
 Mr. Tanis’s students have consistently received superior ratings and numerous other awards at the district and state level in small ensemble, concert band and marching band competitions.
 Mr. Tanis has performed with the Spoleto Festival Orchestra, the Castle Festival Orchestra in Heidelberg, Germany, the Southwest Ohio Symphonic Band, the Ohio Valley British Brass Band, the Columbus State University Wind Ensemble and the Eastman Wind Ensemble.

 Sherri Voytek, Assistant Director